-Toe-tapping syndrome is treatable.
-By determining the cause and removing it, the condition usually goes away.
-However, take your parrot to the vet for blood tests to determine the cause of muscle spasms.
+By determining and removing the cause, the toe-tapping syndrome usually goes away relatively quickly.
+However, take the parrot to the vet for a blood test to determine the cause of muscle spasms.

-The most effective way to stop toe-tapping in parrots is a change of diet.
+The most effective way to stop toe-tapping in parrots is a diet change.
 Most avian veterinarians recommend that pellets make up 50% to 70% of a parrot’s diet.

-Pellets are sufficient to feed your parrot, but not all are created equal.
-Low-quality pellets have little nutritional value, which means parrots might not get the appropriate nutrients.
-Owners may also supplement their parrot’s diet with too many unnecessary vitamins and nutrients, leading to an overload.
+Low-quality pellets have little nutritional value, so parrots might not get the right nutrients.
+Owners may also supplement a parrot’s diet with too many vitamins and minerals, leading to an imbalance.

 Low-quality pellets contain artificial colors, preservatives, and flavors.
-Over time, these chemicals build up in a parrot’s system and cause toe-tapping and other conditions, including aggression and wing flipping.
+Over time, these build up in the parrot’s system and cause toe-tapping and other conditions, including wing flipping.

-To prevent toe-tapping syndrome, feed your parrot pellets that don’t contain any sugar or dyes.
-Add plenty of fresh fruits and vegetables and leafy greens to your parrot’s diet.
+To prevent toe-tapping syndrome, feed the parrot quality pellets that don’t contain added sugars, colors, and preservatives.
+Add plenty of fresh fruits and vegetables to the parrot’s diet.

 Aloe Detoxifying Formula

-To use, add ½ cap full of the solution to a pint of water and mix.
-Serve it to your parrot in a shallow dish for the bird to drink at its leisure.
+Add ½ cap full of Aloe vera to a pint of water and mix, serving it to the parrot in a shallow dish.
+Then, the parrot can drink the detoxifying aloe formula at leisure.

-Don’t be alarmed if you notice changes to your parrot’s feces, as this is a sign that the solution is detoxifying its body.
-After a few days, the toe-tapping should stop.
-If it doesn’t, consult your vet for further advice.
+Don’t worry if you observe changes to the parrot’s feces, as this signifies the solution is detoxifying its body.
+After a few days, toe-tapping should stop because the toxins have left the body.

 Sometimes stress can trigger health problems, including toe-tapping.
-Therefore, ensuring that your parrot has a stress-free environment to live in will reduce negative emotions and feelings, such as aggression and anxiety.
+Therefore, keeping a parrot’s environment stress-free reduces negative emotions and feelings like anxiety.

-As described by Science Direct, an environment that promotes psychological well-being leads to a happy, healthy, reproductively active parrot.
+As described by Science Direct, a living environment that promotes psychological well-being leads to a happy, healthy, and active parrot.

-Ensure that your parrot is getting enough sleep.
-Moving it to a quiet corner of the home provides the right environment for it to rest.
-Keep it away from other pets or young children who may be overzealous in their handling.
+Ensure the parrot gets enough sleep by moving it to a quiet corner of the home.
+Keep the parrot away from other pets and young children who may be overzealous in handling it.

-Never get annoyed with your parrot, and don’t try to handle it too often, especially if it doesn’t enjoy being picked up or stroked.
+Never get annoyed with a parrot, and don’t handle it too often, especially if it doesn’t enjoy being picked up or stroked.
 This will cause it to become even more afraid and nervous.

-Provide stimulation through toys and games, and ensure that your parrot gets out-of-cage exercise.
-Some parrots don’t enjoy being cooped up in their cages for too long and need more freedom.
+Provide stimulation through toys and games, and ensure the parrot gets out-of-cage exercise.
+Few parrots enjoy being cooped up in their cages for long and need more freedom.